Symposium (Plato): Agathon's speech

-Socrates
+Socrates' speech

+Before Socrates gives his speech he asks some questions of Agathon regarding the nature of love.
+Socrates then relates a story he was told by a wise woman called Diotima.
+According to her, Eros is not a god but is a spirit that mediates between humans and their objects of desire.
+Love itself is not wise or beautiful but is the desire for those things.
+Love is expressed through propagation and reproduction: either physical love or the exchanging and reproducing of ideas.
+The greatest knowledge, Diotima says, is knowledge of the "form of beauty", which humans must try to achieve.
+Here she attempts to rehabilitate pederastic desire by sublimating it into a higher, spiritual pursuit of Beauty in which the sexual appetite is ultimately transcended in contradiction with Pausanias's speech.

 Socrates turns politely to Agathon and, after expressing admiration for his speech, asks whether he could examine his positions further.
 What follows is a series of questions and answers, typical of Plato's earlier dialogues, featuring Socrates' famous method of dialectics.
-First, he asks Agathon whether it is reasonable for someone to desire what they already have, like for example someone who is in perfect health to wish he were healthy (200a-e).
+First, he asks Agathon whether it is reasonable for someone to desire what they already have, like for example someone who is in perfect health to wish he were healthy.
 Agathon agrees with Socrates that this would be irrational, but is quickly reminded of his own definition of Love's true desires: youth and beauty.
 Putting the two together then, for Love to desire youth he must not have it himself, thus making him old, and for him to desire beauty, he himself must be ugly.
 Agathon has no choice but to agree.

-After this exchange, Socrates switches to storytelling, a departure from the earlier dialogues where he is mostly heard refuting his opponent's arguments through rational debating.
-Socrates tells of a conversation he had with a woman from Mantinea, called Diotima, who plays the same inquiring/instructing role that Socrates played with Agathon.
+After this exchange, Socrates switches to storytelling, a departure from the earlier dialogues where he is mostly heard refuting his opponent's arguments through dialectics.
+Socrates tells of a conversation he had with Diotima, who plays the same inquiring/instructing role that Socrates played with Agathon.